jkvetina/ADT/README.md

 ADT is an open-source tool written in Python which allows you to connect to your Oracle database, export objects and data and APEX applications, files and individual components into a folder structure.
 It helps you to automate the patching and deploying/migrating your changes to other environments in multiple variants.

-And it provides you more benefits when used with other APEX apps:
+ADT provides you more benefits when used with other APEX apps:

 | Application Name                                              | Description
 | :------------------------------------------------------------ | :----------